 - Milk production growth to 2014/15: 4% to 2.2mn tonnes.
 A decrease in the size of dairy herd should be compensated for by improved yields per cow and favourable pricing structures for farmers.

 -2011 Real GDP Growth: 4.1% (down from 6% in 2010; predicted to average 4.6% from 2010 until 2015).

 - Central Bank Interest Rate: 3.5% in 2011 (up from 2.5% in 2010).

-By February, the mass culling of approximately 20% of the country's total cattle and hog herd prompted the South Korean government to allow quota-free pork imports into the country from February 2011 until June 2011, down from the previous tariff of 25%.
-South Korea has lowered its pork import tariff of 25% down to zero for the next six months in a move to ensure sufficient domestic supplies following the culling of approximately 20% of the country's hog herd amid the country's worst foot-mouth disease outbreak since 2002.
+Global livestock prices should continue to stay elevated in the medium term, supported by strong demand from South Korea.
+Indeed, the mass culling of approximately 20% of the country's total cattle and hog herd has prompted the South Korean government to allow quota-free pork imports into the country from now until June 2011, down from the previous tariff of 25%, to ensure sufficient domestic supplies following the culling of approximately 20% of the country's hog herd amid the country's worst footmouth disease outbreak since 2002.
 According to the Ministry of Agriculture, the tariff reduction will allow for an estimated 15-20% increase in pork imports for 2011, up from 179,500 tonnes in 2010.
 Most of the 2.2mn livestock being slaughtered are pigs.

 by S. C.